zifornd/metaBP/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-* `GenomeBinning/QC/BUSCO/`
+* `Intermediate_Outputs/BUSCO/`
     * `busco_downloads/`: All files and lineage datasets downloaded by BUSCO when run in automated lineage selection mode.
-(Can currently not be used to reproduce analysis, see the [nf-core/mag website documentation](https://nf-co.re/mag/usage#reproducibility) how to achieve reproducible BUSCO results).
+(Can currently not be used to reproduce analysis.
     * `reference/*.tar.gz`: BUSCO reference lineage dataset that was provided via `--busco_reference`.

 </details>